rhaleblian/dslibris/README.txt

 PREREQUISITES

-Fedora, Ubuntu, Arch, OS X, and Windows XP have all been used as build platforms; currently it's Fedora Core 8 and Arch Linux.
+Fedora, Ubuntu, Arch, OS X, and Windows XP have all been used as build platforms; currently we use Ubuntu 8.04 and Arch Linux.
 Have:

-* devkitPro installed with components: devkitARM r20 libnds libfat libwifi masscat's DS wifi debug stub library
+* devkitPro (circa r20) installed with components: devkitARM libnds libfat libwifi masscat's DS wifi debug stub library
   Set DEVKITPRO and DEVKITARM set in your environment.
 * on Windows XP, MSYS/MINGW.
 The MSYS provided with devkitPro is fine.
-* optionally, desmume 0.7.3 if you want to debug with gdb.
+* optionally, desmume 0.7.3 or later if you want to debug with gdb.
 * a media card and a DLDI patcher, but you knew that.

 BUILDING